Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

-Here is a quick run-through of what your website needs to have and how it needs to be before you get all set for the D-day:
+Here is a quick run-through of what your website needs to have and how it needs to be before you get all set for D-day:

 - Make sure the business information provided on your website is up to date.
 Operating hours, directions to visit your shop, services, service prices, and everything in between need to be updated.